 Zuora will run a trial balance automatically when you close an accounting period to create a record of the closed period that will not change, and can be used for auditing purposes.
 However, you can also run a trial balance manually to be sure that there are no errors with the accounting period before you close it.
 Zuora recommends that you always run a trial balance before you close an accounting period, as part of the reconciliation process.

 Run a trial balance to add all of your invoices, payments, charges, etc., for the accounting period and group them according to their accounting codes.
 These accounting codes are the same accounting codes you use in your general ledger from your own chart of accounts.

 Run a Trial Balance

 Before running a trial balance, you should configure aging buckets to fit your business needs.

-To run a trial balance, navigate to Finance > Accounting Periods, then select the Accounting Periods tab to display the list of your accounting periods.
+To run a trial balance, navigate to Finance > Accounting Periods.
 You can run trial balances only for open accounting periods.

 If you create new transactions in an accounting period while the trial balance for that accounting period is running, these new transactions may not be included in the trial balance.